15th Tamil Nadu Assembly: Party positions

 The 123 AIADMK members include three independents who contested and won under the AIADMK symbol.

-List of members
+Members

 Information derived from data produced by the Election Commission of India (ECI) except where noted.
 The results for two constituencies – Aravakurichi and Thanjavur – were undeclared at the time that the ECI published its list.
 Reserved constituencies for candidates from the Scheduled Castes and Scheduled Tribes (SC / ST) were defined in 2007 by the Delimitation Commission.